6 Tips for Better Sleep at Altitude

 1. Limit Alcohol and Caffeine Intake

 Both alcohol and caffeine can interfere with sleep.
-While alcohol feels like it helps you fall asleep, it wrecks your sleep architecture.
-Check your sleep data you’ll see alcohol's impact on sleep quality.
+While alcohol has a sedative effective up front, experts agree it has a net negative impact on sleep quality and duration.
+(If you wear a fitness monitor, you can directly see alcohol's impact on sleep quality.)
 Caffeine can keep you awake if you have it in the PM hours.
 It's best to limit both, especially in the hours leading up to bedtime.

 1. Create a Comfortable Sleeping Environment

-Set yourself up for success with basic good sleep hygiene: keep your room cool, dark, and quiet.
-Eye masks and earplugs are useful.
-A comfortable bed (or sleep pad if you’re camping) can also make a difference in sleep quality at altitude.
+According to Dr. Michael Breus, a globally recognized sleep expert, you can help tee up a good night’s rest by ensuring your sleeping area is cool, dark, and quiet.
+Have an eye mask and earplugs on hand to block out light and noise.
+A comfortable bed (or sleep pad if you’re camping) can also make a big difference in sleep quality at altitude.

 1. Consider ALTISNOOZE as a sleep + acclimatization aid